RobbieW69/Homebrew-5e/mds/Info.md

 * Allowed Races: All official content. (including UA unless I deem it too broken, just ask)

 * If you want to add a very specific homebrew thing or unofficial content added, ask me before hand and we can have a one on one about it.
+* (Scaling Feats with levels and attunement slots, i.e. 4th level = 1ft + 1asi +1att slot, 8th level = 2ft + 1asi+1att slot, 12th level = 2ft + 1asi+1att slot, 16th level = 3ft + 2asi +2att slot, 20th level = 4ft + 3asi +3att slot.)
+Only for first class